Skip to main content

 Custom Upstream DNS

 Aliases work by overriding the DNS of your computer running the client so that all DNS requests are sent to the Pangolin client for resolution.
-The dns server on your computer is typically 100.96.128.1 which will forward request to an upstream server.
+The dns server on your computer is typically 100.96.128.1 (the first address inside of your utility subnet on the org) when connected to the tunnel which will forward request to an upstream server.
 By default, we use 9.9.9.9, but this upstream address can be configured using the flag in the CLI / Olm or in the client settings.
+If you are attempting to set an upstream DNS server that is only accessible via the tunnel, ensure that you create a resource and check the tunnel DNS option in the client configuration settings or use the —tunnel-dns flag.
+Otherwise, connectivity to the server may fail when connected to the tunnel.

 Disable Aliases